ankeshanand1/ankeshanand1/README.md

 - 👋 Hi, I’m @ankeshanand1
-- 👀 I’m interested in Linux
+- 👀 I’m interested in AlmaLinux
-- 🌱 I’m currently learning Python & DevOps
+- 🌱 I’m currently learning everything there is to learn in Tech
-- 💞️ I’m looking to collaborate on any Open-Source Projects
+- 💞️ I’m looking to collaborate on any Open-Source Stuff
 - 📫 How to reach me: contact@ankeshanand.me & ankesh@cloudmate.in

 <!---